GLOBAL MARKETS-Markets tumble as scale of stimulus programs numbs investors

 * Dollar index breaks through 100 to near three-year highs

-NEW YORK, March 18 (Reuters) - Global equities tumbled anew on Wednesday, with bond and gold prices also falling in an unusual tandem, as markets grappled with the sheer scale of government programs and handouts aimed at softening the economic shockwave from the coronavirus.
+NEW YORK/LONDON, March 18 (Reuters) - Global equities tumbled anew on Wednesday, with bond and gold prices also falling in an unusual tandem, as markets grappled with the scale of government programs aimed at softening the economic shockwave from the coronavirus.

 The Trump administration asked Congress to approve $500 billion in cash payments to taxpayers in two rounds starting April 6 and $50 billion in secured loans to U.S. airlines to address the outbreak's impact, according to a document seen by Reuters.

-Traders are struggling to sort out the various moves by global central banks and governments to shore up economies bracing for what looms as a short but deep global recession from a pandemic still on the rise.
+It was the latest plan to swamp traders struggling to sort out various moves by governments and global central banks to shore up economies bracing for what looks likely to be a short but deep global recession from a still growing pandemic.

-Investors dumped precious metals and other safe-havens in favor of cash after the additional U.S. stimulus measures announced Tuesday failed to calm markets hit by mounting fears over the economic downside from the coronavirus.
+Wall Street fell about 8% and gold fell 3.6% at one point as investors dumped precious metals and other safe-havens for cash after the additional U.S. stimulus measures unveiled Tuesday failed to calm markets.

+Heavy demand for U.S. Treasury securities and the difficulty of the market to function as a vehicle for price discovery was creating dislocations, said Marvin Loh, senior global macro strategist at State Street.

+"The ability in the Treasury market to transact the type of volume that they normally do is very pressed," Loh said.

 The coronavirus has raised the prospect of the steepest ever annual fall in oil demand, Goldman Sachs said.
 U.S. crude futures plummeted to an 18-year low and Brent hit more than 16-year low as travel and social lockdowns slammed demand.